jschuel/migYOLO/docs/source/Installation.md

 # Installation

-We have successully tested migYOLO with python 3.8, 3.9, 3.10, 3.11, and 3.12.
-As of June 12th, 2024, data is not yet available
+We have successully tested migYOLO with python 3.8, 3.9, 3.10, 3.11, and 3.12. **As of June 12th, 2024, data is not yet available.
+Page will be updated once data is available (hopefully within a week)**

 ## Instructions